-Artistic expression that unite us all.”
+Artistic expression that unites us all.”

-About VSA Arts of Loudoun
+About VSA Loudoun

-VSA arts of Loudoun County was founded in 1989.
-In 1991 Alice Power started our successful Perfomrning Arts program.
+VSA Loudoun County was founded in 1989.
+In 1991 Alice Power started our successful Performiing Arts program.
 In the Spring of 1991 the first musical play, The Wizard of Oz was performed at Luckett’s Community Center.
 The next year, we moved to Loudoun Valley Community Center for rehearsals and performances, where we remained until our audiences outgrew the gymnasium!
 We then rehearsed at the Round Hill Arts Center, until the Visual and Performing Arts Center at Franklin Park opened this year, which is now our permanent performing venue.

 We have performed at three International Festivals of VSA arts in Brussels, Belgium in 1994, in Los Angeles, California in 1999 and in Washington, DC in 2004.
 In September 2005, the Clowning Group performed at the Down Syndrome Buddy Walk in Fairfax County while also celebrating VSA arts actress Lauren Welsh, the Honorary Chairperson for Buddy Walk 2005!
 And we were thrilled that our clowns were invited back for the 2006 Buddy Walk.